Helpful Hints¶

 value for data

 .
-Note: both values must be the same type.
+Note that both values must be the same type.

 colmake data:if_null(string(FIELDS.data), string(FIELDS.payload))